pluralsight/guides/javascript-callbacks-variable-scope-problem/article.md

 }
 ```

-While this code looks perfectly fine, it is an example of misunderstanding a
+While this code looks perfectly fine, it shows the misunderstanding of a very
-very basic JavaScript concept.
+basic JavaScript concept.
 Now for an expert like myself this error is quite
 easy to spot and I am rather used to similar problems, but often that's not the
 case with most people, who can literally spend hours trying to figure out why
 their code isn't working.